Transformed By Mercy

 Picture

-occurs at the intersection of wholeness and holiness, deep within the heart or center of the human person (CCC, 362-368).
-Spiritual Direction facilitates intimacy with Lord and "ultimately helps us place ourselves before God to allow His grace to act upon us" (Frs.
+occurs at the intersection of wholeness and holiness, deep within the heart or center of the human person (CCC #2562-2563).
+Spiritual direction facilitates intimacy with the Lord and "ultimately helps us place ourselves before God to allow His grace to act upon us" (Frs.
 Acklin & Hicks).
-The Spirit leads the directee to healing and freedom in the Lord through interiority, bringing true identity with the heart-felt experience of self as God’s beloved son or daughter.
+Holy Spirit leads the directee through interiority and vulnerability to grace and agency, bringing about true identity with the heart-felt experience and solid foundation of self as Father God’s beloved son or daughter.
 This is the still point of real discernment, fertile soil of transforming union, and origin of authentic mission.
-In short, Love heals, fills, and overflows in the journey towards eternity.
+In Jesus Christ, we find our unique blueprint, the only Way, Truth, and abundant Life, which the enemy of our souls tries to steal (Jn 14: 6; 10: 10).
+Because “grace builds on nature”, we come to him as we are, offering simple praise and worship, resting in divine providence, taking up our daily cross, putting on the armor of God, sacrificially serving those around us, employing diligence in the practical aspects of life and pursuit of virtue, acknowledging our wounds and sins, believing in the face of doubts, beginning again and again, and knowing we are all called to mystical union.
+We come to know ourselves in Him and find the Love that heals, fills, and overflows in the journey towards eternity.

 Picture